 Within one month of the date of this permission, a final version of the noise 4. management plan shall be submitted to the Borough Council.
+No events shall take place until such time that a management plan has been approved in writing by the Borough Council.
 The management plan shall include details of noise monitoring to be undertaken, required by condition 12, which would be sought for a minimum of the first three wedding events following the grant of planning permission and shall also include the hours of use, times of amplified/live music, controls to be put in place when guests are leaving the premises e.g. ensure no congregating guests, details of signs to be displayed on the premises (including number, content and location) to remind patrons/visitors that the venue is located close to other residential properties and to minimise disturbance when leaving the premises, particularly late at night, vehicles leave the premises in an orderly manner and during the evening entertainment that there are no groups of guests congregating near to any residential dwellings.
 The use hereby approved shall only be carried out in accordance with the approved noise management plan.